labrocadabro/100devs-faq/README.md

 100Devs is a diverse and inclusive community of 1000s of participants in a training program run by [Leon Noel](https://leonnoel.com/).
 It is 100% free and requires absolutely no previous technical experience.

 As Leon says, 'this is not a tech bootcamp, this is a how to get a job bootcamp'.
-While the course does teach the necessary technical skills to ge a job as a full stack developer, it's unique because it also covers networking, resumes, job applications, the interview process, and freelancing.
+While the course does teach the necessary technical skills to get a job as a full stack developer, it's unique because it also covers networking, resumes, job applications, the interview process, and freelancing.
 Even if you're already technically proficient but you're struggling to find a job, you'll find value here.

 ## How does it work?